tballison/CC-MAIN-2021-31-PDF-UNTRUNCATED/README.md

 |application/gzip|    	76     |

 ## Hosts
-The `cc-hosts-20230303.csv.gz` contains information about the hosts and, where possible the geographic location of the host for each PDF.
+The `cc-hosts-20230303.csv.gz` contains information about the hosts and, where possible, the geographic location of the host for each PDF (8,410,704 rows, including the header).
 The columns include:

 * `url_id` -- primary key for each URL fetched or refetched.
 This key can be joined with the `url_id` in the `cc-provenance-20230303.csv.gz` table.